How to Communicate With a Psychopath: 3 Tips for Dealing With the Emotionally Stunted

 Some People are Incapable of Growing Up

 The safest policy is to have no contact with such dysfunctional individuals.
-However, there will be times when you will have to deal with a psychopath, whether it be a co-worker, some confrontational clown at the movie theater, a family member you couldn't avoid - parent, sibling, child - doesn't matter.
-Or perhaps, you're trying to co-parent with one of these personality disordered individuals.
+However, there will be times when you will have to deal with a psychopath, whether it be a co-worker, some confrontational clown at the movie theater, a family member you couldn't avoid - parent, sibling, child, etc. Or perhaps, you're trying to co-parent with one of these personality disordered individuals.

 I am not a professional; my advice comes from my own personal experience, and from a wealth of resources - books, websites, forums, etc. In my opinion, the following are the three most important things to know when interacting with a psychopath.
-It's also worth mentioning that true "communication" with one of these manipulators is not possible, so be aware of that going into any conversation with someone like this.
-It's a dance where they try to get into your head, and you put your guard up, trying to maintain a good defense.
+It's also worth mentioning that true "communication" with one of these manipulators is not possible, so be aware of that going into any interaction with someone like this.
+It's a dance where they try to get into your head, and you either naively let them in, or put your guard up and try to maintain a good defense.

 *Note that I use the terms 'psychopath' and 'sociopath' interchangeably.
-I read somewhere that the difference between the two is that a sociopath shows loyalty within a group (think gang members), but a psychopath is loyal to no one.
-Semantics.
-You say to-MAY-to, I say to-MAH-to.
-At any rate, the jury seems to be out on what the difference is - experts have vast number of differing opinions on the subject.
+I read somewhere that the difference between the two is that a sociopath is capable of showing loyalty within a group (think gang members), but a psychopath is loyal to no one.
+It's semantics.
+The jury seems to be out on what the difference is; experts have differing opinions on the subject.

 The Gift of Fear - Gavin DeBecker